You’ve landed here so you must be wondering how to stop boots from rubbing ankles because it’s certainly a mood killer!

 4. Keep Your Shoes And Feet Dry

 It is more likely that you will slip if your feet are moist, which causes friction, so you should dry your shoes and feet before wearing them.
+This is the best shoes rubbing heel solution.

 Choose merino wool or water-resistant and breathable shoe styles to help keep your feet dry and comfortable.